Developing an LLM-Based Feedback System Grounded in Evidence-Centered Design to Support Physics Problem Solving: Design of an LLM-Based Feedback System for Physics Problem Solving

 [...]
 "The problem reads: Two identical small balls with equal electric charge rest on a horizontal plane (see illustration).
 The right ball is fixed, while the left ball is movable and initially at rest far away.
 A piece of modeling clay with known velocity collides with the movable ball and sticks to it, so that both slide frictionlessly toward the right ball.
 Determine the minimum distance between the two balls." [...] \end{quote} The third component is a specific \textit{student solution} to the problem at hand: \begin{quote}

 [...]
 "A student's solution to the problem reads: \{\textit{student solution}\}." [...] \end{quote} The fourth component is the \textit{evidentiary scheme}, which is specific to the given problem and constitutes the largest part of the prompt.
-The evidentiary scheme is organized according the the knowledge types and skills students are expected to demonstrate.
-The complete evidentiary scheme for the given problem, included in the prompt in textual form, is shown in Table~\ref{tab:evidence_scheme}.
+The evidentiary scheme is organized according the the knowledge types and skills students are expected to demonstrate. {\footnote{\corr{Since the focus of this study lies in providing analytical feedback on the content-level (i.e. directly observable aspects of students' physics problem solving), metacognitive knowledge — which concerns the higher-order regulation of the problem-solving process rather than its domain content — was deliberately placed outside the scope of the prompt and is left as a target for future work.}} The complete evidentiary scheme for the given problem, included in the prompt in textual form, is shown in Table~\ref{tab_evidence_scheme}.
 It is integrated into the overall prompt as follows: \begin{quote}

 [...]
 "Now provide the student with scientifically sound and physically appropriate feedback on their problem-solving approach.
 The feedback should address the following aspects that are relevant to a complete problem-solving approach: \{\textit{evidentiary scheme}\}." [...] \end{quote} The fifth and last component consists of the \textit{feedback specification}, which details pedagogical guidelines and general constraints such as feedback length.
 In our case, this part reads: \begin{quote}